Born on 13th May, 1968, Tanuja Shankar Khan, has been born and brought up in Patna, where she stayed till 1996 with her family.

 Tanuja, started her professional career by joining her own alma mater, the prestigious Patna Women’s College as a lecturer of Radio & TV Journalism in 1994, teaching students of Communicative English and continued till 1996.
 Witnessing the satellite television’s boom in metro cities like Bombay and Delhi, She decided to shift to New Delhi and start her career in television.
 From 1997-2004, she diligently worked for various TV Production Houses and Channels producing and directing different genres of television programming and documentaries for top TV channels in India.

-In 2004, her career shifted to media education and she got closely associated with a number of Film & TV Institutes and at present is working as Channel Advisor, at Doordarshan National, New Delhi.
+In 2004, her career shifted to media education and she got closely associated with a number of Film & TV Institutes.
+Having worked as a Channel Advisor, at Doordarshan National, New Delhi for a long while, she is now working as a Creative Director, BAG Films & Media Ltd.

 Along with this, Tanuja’s creative buds have always been tickling to create something new and thus she started writing scripts for films, and thus was born the idea for the film, ‘MUSIC MERI JAAN’ based on youths participating in a music reality show.
 “Flames Of Paradise” is her first novel, after being into writing of short stories and scripts for last 20 years.